Elliptically Distributed Lozenge Tilings of a Hexagon: Correlation kernel and determinantal representations

-\begin{remark} In \cite{BGR} and \cite{BG} formulas as in the above proposition involved discrete orthogonal polynomials ($q$-Racah and Hahn respectively) and were proven via the three term recurrence relation satisfied by these polynomials (which is an identity between hypergeometric or $q$-hypergeometric series).
-Such a relation exists for biorthogonal functions as well (we refer the reader to \cite{SZ1} for an explicit form, though with different notation) and can be used to prove the above proposition, but the computations are more involved. \end{remark}
+\begin{Remark} In \cite{BG,BGR} formulas as in Proposition~\ref{transmatrix} were proven via the three term recurrence relation satisfied by the orthogonal polynomial ensembles considered ($q$-Racah and Hahn respectively).
+Such a relation exists for biorthogonal functions as well \cite{SZ1} and in conjunction with arguments from say \cite{BG} provides an alternative proof of Proposition~\ref{transmatrix}. \end{Remark}

-\begin{remark} A similar result holds if we apply the transition $t \mapsto t+1$ which corresponds to the operator $\D(u_1,t_2, t_3)$.
-For that though, we have to renormalize the biorthogonal functions at either $t_2$ or $t_3$ (see \eqref{action} and \eqref{renorm}), so the bidiagonal matrix that will appear on the RHS will be of the above form conjugated by two diagonal matrices (coming from the renormalization coefficients).
-This is an artifact of our choice of coordinates (we are counting particles going up from the bottom left edge of the hexagon). \end{remark}
+\begin{Remark} A similar result holds if we apply the transition $t \mapsto t+1$ which corresponds to the operator $\D(u_1,t_2, t_3)$.
+For that though, we have to renormalize the biorthogonal functions at either $t_2$ or $t_3$ (see~\eqref{action} and~\eqref{renorm}), so the bidiagonal matrix that will appear on the right-hand side will be of the above form conjugated by two diagonal matrices (coming from the renormalization coefficients).
+This is an artifact of our choice of coordinates (we are counting particles going up from the bottom left edge of the hexagon). \end{Remark}

-Finally, in applying Theorem \ref{eynardmehta} to the $t \to t-1$ Markov chain $X(t)$ we need to check that the transition probabilities have the required determinantal form.
-This is a consequence of Theorem \ref{thmt-}, Lemma \ref{warnaardet} and the following computation (the proof of which is immediate from Theorem \ref{thmt-} and Proposition \ref{transmatrix}; we use the notation from \ref{thmt-} for $w_0',w_1',X,Y$):
+Finally, in applying Theorem~\ref{eynardmehta} to the $t \to t-1$ Markov chain $X(t)$ we need to check that the transition probabilities have the required determinantal form.
+This is a consequence of Theorem~\ref{thmt-}, Lemma~\ref{warnaardet} and the following computation (the proof of which is immediate from Theorem~\ref{thmt-} and Proposition~\ref{transmatrix}).
+Using the notation from Theorem~\ref{thmt-} for $w_0'$, $w_1'$, $X$, $Y$)